 The Franciscan Renewal Center is committed to making reasonable accommodations to the special needs of individuals with disabilities meeting the eligibility requirements of the Americans with Disabilities Act (ADA) so that these persons have access to volunteer opportunities and services available.
-It is the right of the FCR alone to judge the merit of reasonable accommodation.
+It is the right of the Executive Director and/or General Manager alone to judge the merit of reasonable accommodation.